randyaajr/Meal-Maid_Milestone-1/README.md

 Meal Maid is Eastern Canada's #1 meal kit service.
 Made fresh and affordable!

+## Project Details
+1. Build a static front end project Using the following languages
+    * HTML5
+    * CSS3
+    * Bootstrap
+2. Information Architecture
+    * 3 Pages
+    * Nav menu using Bootstrap
+3. Documentation
+    * README.md file (Explaining what the site is for and what value it provides to the user)
+4. Version Control
+    * Git & GitHub
+5. Deployment
+    * Deploy final version to GitHub pages

 ## Built With
 This section lists the frameworks I used to built this project.
 * [HTML](https://en.wikipedia.org/wiki/HTML)